superfly/docs/blueprints/private-applications-flycast.html.md

 ## Goal

-Today we’re gonna show Flycast off by setting up an instance of [Ollama](https://ollama.com).
+We'll show Flycast off by setting up an instance of [Ollama](https://ollama.com+external).

 Ollama is a program that wraps large language models and gives you an interface like Docker so that you can run open-weights large language models privately on your own device.
 Large language models are computationally expensive to run, so being able to offload them to a GPU-powered Fly Machine means you can hack all you want without burning up your precious battery life.